Embracing Diversity: A Call to Spiritual Maturity

 Now we are told that diversity is weakness.
 That homogeneity is strength.
 That exclusion creates safety.
 That inclusion creates risk.

 And yet, at our core, many of us know that isn’t true.
 So what changed?
-Truth didn’t change.
+The truth didn’t change.

 Volume did.